paulinaCzekaj/10xdev-project-secret-santa/.ai/api-endpoint-implementation-plan/draw/create-2-draw-endpoint-implementation-plan.md

   return new Response(
     JSON.stringify({
       error: {
-        code: 'DRAW_ALREADY_COMPLETED',
+        code: "DRAW_ALREADY_COMPLETED",
-        message: 'Draw has already been completed for this group' }
+        message: "Draw has already been completed for this group", },
     }),
     { status: 400 }
   );